Why is breast milk good for my baby?

 Most mothers make enough breast milk for their baby.
 If you are worried about how your baby is growing or wondering if they are getting enough breast milk, contact your doctor, midwife, public health nurse, or lactation consultant.

 You will know that your baby is getting enough breast milk when:

 - You can see and hear your baby sucking and swallowing.

 - On day 1 after birth, your baby has 1 or more wet diapers with clear, pale urine, 2 to 3 wet diapers on days 2 to 3, and 3 to 5 wet diapers on days 3 to 5.

 - By day 4 to 6, your baby has 5 or more wet diapers a day.

-- By day 5, your baby has loose or seedy yellow bowel movements at least 2-3 times a day.
-After 4-6 weeks, babies often have fewer bowel movements.
+- By day 4 to 5, your baby has soft and runny yellow bowel movements 2 or more times a day.
+After 4 to 6 weeks, babies often have fewer bowel movements.

-- By 2 weeks, your baby is at or above birth weight and growing well.
+- By 2 weeks after birth, your baby is at or above birth weight and growing well.